Cadent Gas

+Structure and activities

 Cadent Gas Limited represents four of the eight gas distribution networks in the United Kingdom.
-Following production and importation, all gas in the UK passes through National Grid's national transmission system, before entering the distribution networks.
+Following production and importation, all gas in the UK passes through the National Gas national transmission system, before entering the distribution networks.
 The distribution network providers, one of which is Cadent Limited, are responsible for the safe and efficient transportation of the gas to the end consumer, on behalf of the chosen supplier.

 The company does not produce or own the gas that passes through their pipeline networks but 50% of UK gas customers are served by their pipeline system.

 The company also manages the national gas emergency service free phone line on behalf of the gas industry in the UK, taking calls and giving safety advice on behalf of the industry.
-In 2017/18 1.952 million gas emergency calls were answered.

 The company invests in raising awareness of the dangers of carbon monoxide poisoning through community and school initiatives as well as improving services to protect and support customers in vulnerable situations.

-In 2017, the company launched a two-year fundraising partnership with Alzheimer's Society and committed to creating 1,000 Dementia Friends and also raising £100,000 company-wide for the charity.
-Cadent Gas Limited also sponsor ‘EmployAbility - Let’s Work Together’ scheme which changes young disabled peoples’ lives for the better.
-It is founded on relationships with local schools, Dorothy Goodman in Leicestershire and Oakwood, Woodlands and Exhall Grange in Warwickshire.
-It is an employee-led supported internship scheme for young people aged 17 to 19.
-Since the scheme began in 2014 an average of 71% of interns gained paid employment either with them or with other local companies, compared to the national average of 6%.
-The company was recently awarded ‘Most Supportive Employer’ by the National Autistic Society.